Home Buying Process Step by Step

-One of the biggest decisions that anyone can make in their life is to purchase a home.
-Before you purchase a home and apply for a mortgage, get acquainted with the basics of the home loan process.
+One of the biggest decisions that anyone can make in their life is purchasing a home.
+Before you purchase a home and apply for a mortgage, get acquainted with the basics of the home financing process.
 Follow these 8 basic steps to buying a home to familiarize yourself with common terms and milestones so you understand what to know before buying a house.
 We will guide you through the home financing process to ensure that you are fully prepared before you apply for a mortgage.

 Step 1: Check Your Credit Score

 A credit score is an important factor in the home buying process.
-Lenders use credit scores as one resource to determine an interest rate.
+Lenders use a credit score as one resource to determine an interest rate.
 Establishing a good credit score early on will make it easier to get approved for a loan in the future.
 Click here to learn more about how to build your credit, what is considered a good credit score, and how to maintain a good credit score.

 Step 2: Determine How Much House You Can Afford

 It is important to understand your annual household income and average monthly expenses in order to determine a manageable monthly mortgage payment.
 Understanding how much you can afford before working with a real estate agent will help you narrow down your property search.
 Use our mortgage payment calculator to see how much house you can afford before you begin the home buying process.

 Step 3: Get Pre-Approved

 A pre-approval also helps you know in advance how much house you can afford.
 We will examine your financial information to determine which loan you qualify for, and for how much.
 Getting pre-approved will increase your negotiating power when making a purchase offer.
 A pre-approval is an important step in the process of purchasing a home.

-Step 4: Gather Documentation for a Loan Application
+Step 4: Gather Documentation to Apply for a Mortgage

-Now it’s time to start your loan application!
+Now it’s time to apply for a mortgage!
 Gather all of the proper documentation to submit a complete application.
 To learn more about the home loan requirements, and documents needed when applying for a mortgage, click here.

 Step 5: Begin House Hunting